Dr Kathy Carnelley

 My research focuses on the areas of self/identity, attitudes and values and positive psychology.
 In particular, I examine such issues as self-definition, close relationships, workplace relationships, work performance feedback, inter-group relations, attitudes and values and positive emotions.

-Dr Abigail Millings
+Professor Abigail Millings

-Senior Research Fellow, Centre for Behavioural Science and Applied Psychology, Sheffield Hallam University
+Professor, Centre for Behavioural Science and Applied Psychology, Sheffield Hallam University

 My research spans relationships, mental health, and the use of technology to promote well-being.
 The theories that underpin my work include attachment theory and theories of behaviour change.
 I research include how attachment orientation affects coping, resilience, and mental health, what works best in digital interventions for well-being, and how best to support families undergoing transitions, such as new babies and parental separation.
 Some of my recent projects include examining the relationship between attachment and mindfulness, and developing a measure of adaptation to relationship dissolution.

-Dr Angela Rowe
+Professor Angela Rowe

-Reader, School of Experimental Psychology, University of Bristol
+Professor, School of Experimental Psychology, University of Bristol

 My research focuses on the influence of relational schemata of different attachment qualities on perceptions of attachment phenomena, at both information processing and behavioural levels.